chirayupd/Hantek6022BE-Oscilloscope/OpenHantek Python APIs/README.md

 # Linux Installation

 Provided are bindings for libusb to operate DSO with simple python commands.
-As a user you can directly install the [releases](https://github.com/Ho-Ro/Hantek6022API/releases) or if you want to modify the python programs as a developer you need to clone the [repository](https://github.com/Ho-Ro/Hantek6022API#linux-install) and work with it more intensively.
+As a user you can directly download the zip file from here or install the [releases](https://github.com/Ho-Ro/Hantek6022API/releases) or if you want to modify the python programs as a developer you need to clone the [repository](https://github.com/Ho-Ro/Hantek6022API#linux-install) and work with it more intensively.

 ## 1. Zero-offset Callibration